17 New Year’s Eve Ball Drops in Michigan to Celebrate 2025!

 Midland Midnight on Main

-The Dow Diamond comes alive for this fifth annual New Year’s Eve celebration featuring a midnight ball drop and fireworks.
+The Dow Diamond comes alive for this annual New Year’s Eve celebration featuring a midnight ball drop and fireworks.
 You’ll need tickets for the ball drop, a 10-minute-long firework display, food and drinks, live music, and a D.J.
 The party starts at 7 p.m.

 WHERE TO STAY IF YOU GO